alan-wu/scaffoldvuer/README.md

 Click on the latest test and search for `zincjs@` to find the zincjs version number.

 #### Visual check
-Open the links below, checking that the load in, render correctly and are usable:
+Open the links below, checking that they load in, render correctly and are usable:

 Region
 http://localhost:8081/#/?url=https://mapcore-bucket1.s3.us-west-2.amazonaws.com/format-testing/MyExport_metadata.json